FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 - Use a mild, neutral tasting avocado oil, not extra virgin.
 It should be almost clear, not dark.
 Otherwise any other neutral tasting oil works great, too.

 Video Showing How To Make Keto Pancakes:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Keto Pancakes!
+Tap here to jump to the video for this recipe — it’s located directly above the ingredients list.
+It’s the easiest way to learn how to make Keto Pancakes!